 Martinsville is a tiny village located in the state of Ohio.
 With a population of 409 people and just one neighborhood, Martinsville is the 698th largest community in Ohio.
 Martinsville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-When you are in Martinsville, you'll notice that it is more blue-collar than most other communities in America.
-42.61% of Martinsville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Martinsville is generally considered to be a blue-collar town.
+42.61% of the Martinsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Martinsville is a village of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Martinsville who work in office and administrative support (15.22%), maintenance occupations (8.70%), and food service (8.26%).

 One downside of living in Martinsville, however, is that residents on average have to contend with a long commute, spending on average 33.93 minutes every day commuting to work.